lwfinger/rtl8723bs_bt/readme.txt

 As this command will need to be done everytime the system is rebooted, you might consider placing this command in the system startup commands.
 The path of the command might have to be adjusted.
+In addition, the file assumes that the BT device is attached to /dev/ttyS4, which may not be correct for your hardware.
+Thus, the file may need to be modified.

 WARNING: This driver neede the H5 protocol, which is built into kernels 3.12 and later.
 If you need to use an earlier kernel, raise an issue for this repo.